GOLD SPIKE: Last spike ceremony connecting America's first transcontinental railroad on May 10th, 1869 at Promontory Summit, Utah

 There are no services or overnight accommodations near by, so plan on using Brigham City, Tremonton, Ogden, or Logan as your headquarters, or visit early enough in the day to drive on to Ely, NV.

 There will be a major celebration planned for the 150 Anniversary of the Golden Spike that will be held on May 10, 2019 at Promontory Point.
-Details have not been released yet, but bookmark back here as details unfold.
 Needless to say, you will not be the only spectators here on that day, so it may take some patience and perseverance on the anniversary date.
+Note that parking passes for the event have been sold out, so it will not be possible to drive there for the actual celebration unless you already have obtained a pass.

 Hint: Fuel up in Corrine, especially of you plan on following the Transcontinental Railroad National Back Country Byway.